mvolkmann/MyUnixEnv/notes/GoNotes.md

 To get the length, `value.Len()`
 To get the element at index i, `value.Index(i)`.

+There is much more to reflection in Go!

 ## JSON

 The `encoding/json` standard library package